 3) We then progressed to making Flick Books (also known as flip books).
 There are some great examples online, and we also shared some flick books which I bought for 99p from The Works many years ago.
 Again, the children made some fantastic animations.
 I gave them a template with lots of card rectangles which they then cut and combined to make the book.
 To make a decent animation in this way, you need lots of frames, so the more rectangles, the better!

 4) After making our own individual animations, we then worked as a class to make a giant ‘Art Attack’ style animation.
 I set up a video camera on my desk (as high up in the air as possible), pointing down to our class carpet area.
 The children then came up with ideas for things to animate and how to move them to make the animation effective.
 We had cuddly toys magically walking around our classroom, as well as children animating themselves moving across the area!
 This process really emphasised the importance of keeping the movements as small as possible in order to create a smooth animation.

-5) I then gave the children a chance to use Pivot Stick Animator, as suggested by MrKp.
-We had a few network issues which restricted our use of the software a little, but the class absolutely loved exploring the program (after minimal instruction from myself) and they came up with some amazing animations which really showed their creativity and dedication to the task.
+5) I then gave the children a chance to use Pivot Stick Animator.
+We had a few network issues, which restricted our use of the software a little, but the class absolutely loved exploring the program (after minimal instruction from myself), and they came up with some amazing animations which really showed their creativity and dedication to the task.
 Lots of the children also asked where they could download the software for use at home too.

-- SAM Animation - Free PC / Mac software which allows you to make your own stop-motion animations.
-Thanks to Lucy Barrow for suggesting this in the comments.
+- HUE Animation – Offers PC / Mac software and cameras which allow you to make your own stop-motion animations.

 - Doink – An online service which for viewing, creating and collaborating on animations.
 Requires registration.